hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 sudo VPN_CLIENT_NAME='your_client_name' ikev2.sh --auto
 ```

-By default, IKEv2 clients are set to use <a href="https://developers.google.com/speed/public-dns/" target="_blank">Google Public DNS</a> when the VPN is active.
+By default, IKEv2 clients are set to use [Google Public DNS](https://developers.google.com/speed/public-dns/) when the VPN is active.
 When running IKEv2 setup in auto mode, you may optionally specify custom DNS server(s).
 Example:

 ```
 sudo VPN_DNS_SRV1=1.1.1.1 VPN_DNS_SRV2=1.0.0.1 ikev2.sh --auto